 I worked as a creative artist for a decade.
 My next meal was never dependent on what I produced.
 But I assure you, every minute I spent trying to put my thoughts and words on the blank page, there were 10,000 Romans in the room demanding to be entertained, screaming for blood.
 I would recite to myself, “Jeff, you’re beholden to no one.
 You are your only audience.
 Ignore the world, do your best.”
 Very sound advice.

-And then I would promptly turn and ignore it, looking over both shoulders as I typed, thinking “Aren’t I clever”, “Oh, this will tickle them—even if it’s just a little too obvious”, pandering my integrity word after word.
+And then I would promptly turn and ignore it, looking over both shoulders as I typed, thinking “Aren’t I clever”, “Oh, this will tickle them—even if it’s just a little too obvious”, demeaning my integrity word after word.
 That’s the difference between The Beatles and the rest of the world.
 They transcended The Need To Please.
 Their god-like status liberated them.

 Then “Revolver” (recorded April–June, 1966) took much bolder steps, striking out in all sorts of directions, fueled by drug experimentation: ‘Taxman’, ‘I’m Only Sleeping’, ‘Yellow Submarine’, ‘Eleanor Rigby’, not to mention ‘She Said, She Said’ and ‘Tomorrow Never Knows’.
 Still, only about a day and a half were allocated for the recording of each song.
 They had to get back on the road, which meant planes, hotel rooms, and screaming girls.

-The Beatles were so sick of touring that after the Candlestick show George said “That’s it, then.
+The Beatles were so sick of touring that after the Candlestick show that George Harrison said “That’s it, then.
 I’m not a Beatle anymore.”
 Brian Epstein was forced to promise them they’d stop touring.
 The lads got a three-month vacation.
 George went to India to study with Ravi Shankar.
 Ringo vacationed in Spain.
 Paul composed the soundtrack for “The Family Way”.
 Lennon filmed “How I Won the War” in Germany and Spain, during which time he turned 26.

 November 24, 1966